Naila-Srivastava/Personalised_Healthcare_App/README.md

 ## 🙌 Acknowledgments

-* Thanks to Streamlit community for making model deployment seamless.
 * This project was completed as part of an This project was completed as part of a 12-week Upskilling Sprint (Data Analyst Internship), focused on healthcare analytics.

 ---